 While it’s very important to ensure that the pipes are in good condition at any properties you won’t be visiting during the winter, it is equally important to make sure that your own home’s pipes are in good condition.

-- Open the cabinet doors to allow the heated air from the room to reach pipes inside the cabinet.
+- Open the cabinet doors to allow the heated air from the room to reach the pipes inside the cabinet.

 - Insulate past problem pipes with foam insulation wrap, especially those that run through unheated spaces.
 Note: Insulation merely slows the transfer of heat and will not prevent a pipe from freezing if the surrounding air is cold enough.